How Hiking Guides Are Trained in Taiwan

 Introduction of knotting, and practice and applications of six main knot tying skills.

-4. Mountain Weather
+4. Mountain Meteorology

-5. BLS Training from Red Cross Taiwan
+5. Basic Life Support (BLS) Training from Red Cross Taiwan

 6. Camping Skills

-How to find and lay out a campsite, pitch a tarp or tent, set up a campfire and cook, how to stay warm, and learn knotting skills for camping, etc.
+How to find and lay out a campsite, pitch a tarp or tent, set up a campfire and cook, how to stay warm, learn knotting skills for camping, etc.

 7. Hiking Communication and Using Portable Handheld Two-way Radios